umarhassan-mitodl/1.00-spring-2012/content/pages/syllabus.md

 ### Recommended

 Horstmann, Cay. *Big Java*.
 4th ed.
 Wiley, 2009.
-ISBN: 9780470509487. \[Preview with [Google Books](http://books.google.com/books?id=5R7WsLh4qMMC&pg=PAfrontcover#v=onepage)\]
+ISBN: 9780470509487. \[Preview with {{% resource_link "c0b1d13e-e81e-4e00-bc7b-15ef12c330b0" "Google Books" %}}\]

 Look for discounted pricing, and you may be able to find it used.
 It's on reserve at Barker Engineering Library.
 You may use the 3rd edition.

 ### Optional

 Press, William, Saul Teukolsky, et al. *Numerical Recipes in C: The Art of Scientific Computing*.
 Cambridge University Press, 1992.
-ISBN: 9780521437202. \[Preview with [Google Books](http://books.google.com/books?id=4t-sybVuoqoC&pg=PAfrontcover#v=onepage)\]
+ISBN: 9780521437202. \[Preview with {{% resource_link "abd06e92-da3e-4dbe-ace0-aecd8b55ecbb" "Google Books" %}}\]

 This is the source of the numerical methods we use; you should read the algorithm descriptions even if you don't wish to read the C code.

 ## Laptop Computers

 Laptop computers are required for class participation in 1.00, in all lecture/lab and recitation sessions.
 Please use your own laptop if you own one; you must download Java (J2SE), Javadoc and the Eclipse interactive development environment (IDE); see the {{% resource_link "ab358d66-3152-f31a-5603-5144d6d77e4b" "Tools section" %}} for directions.
 A laptop with at least 1 GB of memory running Windows Vista, Windows 7, Mac OSX or Linux is needed to run the 1.00 software.
-A limited number of loaner laptop computers are available; please contact [IS&T](https://ist.mit.edu/hardware/lcp/form) to request one.
+A limited number of loaner laptop computers are available; please contact {{% resource_link "ec6e7af2-cca0-4245-b216-83722785c552" "IS&T" %}} to request one.
 You may also share a laptop if necessary.

 ## Grading Policy